-Revolving Energy Fund
+Green Revolving Fund

-A revolving energy fund uses the ongoing cost savings from the implementation of energy efficiency and renewable energy projects to reinvest into the upfront cost of further energy efficiency and renewable energy projects.
+A green revolving fund uses the ongoing cost savings from the implementation of energy efficiency and renewable energy projects to reinvest into the upfront cost of further energy efficiency and renewable energy projects.

-It is proposed that Council investigate adopting a revolving energy fund for renewable energy and future efficiency projects.
-This is due to be reported back to Council in 2021 in response to an earlier resolution dated 27 April 2021.
+It is proposed that Council investigate adopting a green revolving fund for renewable energy and future efficiency projects.
+This is due to be reported back to Council in response to an earlier resolution dated 27 April 2021.